softworkz/embyuserwiki/Users.md

 ![](images/server/users12.png)

-Note: Enabling this option may introduce security risks.
+**Note**: Enabling this option may introduce security risks.
 Incoming ip addresses can be spoofed, therefore there is no way for the server to determine with 100% accuracy that the request is coming from inside your home network.

 ## Deleting a User